gcmphysalum/blog/index.md

 {: .fs-4 }
 ---

 *Are you standing at a juncture finishing your graduation/post-graduation and thinking about opting a career in scientific research?
 If yes, this moment demands thoughtful and informed decisions on the WHY, WHAT and HOW of preparing yourself for a successful career.
 Why should you be pursuing research is a question that needs to be answered by yourself based on your interest and a number of parameters which only you could weigh.
-Here, we are trying to help with the other two questions by accumulating a number of resources that we believe to be useful to you as well as guiding you towards a few active research areas and groups which you can explore.*
+Here, we are trying to help with the other two questions by accumulating a number of resources that we believe to be useful to you as well as guiding you towards a few active research areas and groups which you can explore.
+This website is a work in progress which would see more updates in the next few days.
+Meanwhile we welcome feedbacks and content suggestions.
+Before you start, you can watch a [webinar](https://youtu.be/pu7VEfCm3m8) presented by two of our team members on how to prepare yourself towards pursuing a career in physics.*